Norfolk & Western (band): Adam Selzer

-Adam owns and operates Type Foundry Recording Studio in Portland, Oregon where he has engineered and produced records by such artists as M.Ward, The Decemberists, Little Wings, She & Him, Corrina Repp, Shelley Short, and many more.
+Adam owns and operates Type Foundry Recording Studio in Portland, Oregon, where he has engineered and produced records by such artists as M.Ward, the Decemberists, Little Wings, She & Him, Corrina Repp, Shelley Short, and many more.
 He is a member of the band Alialujah Choir and also tours with M. Ward playing guitar and bass.

 Rachel Blumberg

-Rachel Blumberg has been a long-time songwriting collaborator and is now writing many songs of her own which appear on the Norfolk and Western recordings.
-Blumberg also tours and records with M. Ward playing the drums and ukulele.
-She was formerly the drummer of The Decemberists and has toured with Laura Veirs.
+Rachel Blumberg has been a long-time songwriting collaborator and has written many songs of her own which appear on the Norfolk and Western recordings.
+Blumberg has also toured and recorded with M. Ward playing the drums and ukulele.
+She was formerly the drummer of the Decemberists and has toured with Laura Veirs.

 Dave Depper

 Originally from Bend, Oregon, Dave Depper has perfect pitch.
-He also played in The Village Green and Blanket Music.
+He also played in the Village Green and Blanket Music.

 Tony Moreno

-Tony Moreno recently became a father and has been playing in the band since the inception.
-Moreno records on his own under his name with several releases to date.
-He also designs websites, including NorfolkAndWestern.org.
+Tony Moreno became a father and has been playing in the band since the inception.
+Moreno has recorded on his own under his name with several releases.
+He has also designed websites, including NorfolkAndWestern.org.